MaruMaruOO/eve-fleet-simulator/resources/Limitations.md

   - Cannot be destroyed
   - They teleport to the target if they're faster and in control range.<sup>2</sup>
   - Sentry Drones stay with the controlling ship.
+- Remote Repair Scaling<sup>3</sup>
+- Ammo swapping treats any T1 ammo as standard navy faction ammo (which deals 15% more damage than non-faction ammo).

 1: Due to the lack of destructibility and potentially very long ranges.<br />
 2: It's done this way because they have a much shorter range than fighters.
-If slower they are attached to the controlling ship.
+If slower they are attached to the controlling ship.<br />
+3: The formula used to calculate the diminishing returns isn't exact but should be very close, especially for high remote repair rates.

+### Capacitor Interactions:
+- Capacitors will only impact ships as outlined here.
+- Modules and effects that fully interact with the ships capacitor
+  - Capacitor Regeneration
+  - Capacitor Boosters
+  - Local Repairs (including ancillary repairs)
+  - Energy Neutralizers
+  - Energy Nosferatus
+- Modules that require any needed capacitor to cycle but don't consume that capacitor when cycled.<sup>1</sup>
+  - All weapons that require capacitor to function.
+- All other modules and effects will behave as if the ship has limitless capacitor.

+1: Typically this is done to reduce the complexity and runtime the AI needs to avoid dumb piloting errors.

 ### Effects and modules which have a fixed state when exported from pyfa or added to efs<sup>1</sup>:
 - Weapon and module charges don't change or need reloading.